luiscberrocal/django_ansible_config/README.md

 # django_ansible_config

-Configuraton of Django project using Ansible and Cookie cutter
+Configuration of Django project using Ansible and Cookie cutter

+To tun the playbook you need to have installed:

+    1. Heroku CLI
+    2. AWS CLI
+    3. Github CLI

+You need to be logged in each service for the playbook to run.

 ## Cookiecutter